 Ruckman’s strange excuses for portraying Christian leaders of the past as Ruckmanites

-Ruckman is sometimes able to find an isolated quote from a godly leader of the past that is worded in a way in which Ruckman can take advantage.
-However, writers exposing Ruckman point out how in virtually every case that these leaders also make statements in their writings that contradict that for which Ruckman stands.
-Ruckman invents strange but novel ways to attempt to justify taking advantage of isolated statements from these leaders even though it is known or can be demonstrated that their position is far from being Ruckmanite.
+Ruckman is sometimes able to find an isolated quote from a godly leader of the past that is worded in such a way that Ruckman can take advantage of it.
+However, writers exposing Ruckman point out how in virtually every case, these leaders also make statements in their writings that contradict that for which Ruckman stands.
+Ruckman invents strange but novel ways to attempt to justify taking advantage of isolated statements from these leaders even though it is known or can be demonstrated that their position is far from constituting Ruckmanism.

 It is true that every believer has two natures.
-However, Ruckman abuses this Bible teaching in a weak attempt to justify overlooking and ignoring non-Ruckmanite statements of leaders of the past in order to wrongly portray them as Ruckmanites:
+However, Ruckman abuses this Biblical concept in a weak attempt to justify overlooking and explaining away non-Ruckmanite views and statements of leaders of the past in order to wrongly portray them as Ruckmanites:

 It is true that some of those men occasionally denied their birthright by adopting the pottage line of the Alexandrian Cult…but this may be attributed to their old natures and not to the work of the Holy Spirit in them.
 (Ruckman, Peter.
 History of the New Testament Church.
 Vol. 2, 1984, p.
 197)